dfinity/motoko/design/IDL-AS.md

 The following are not necessary true:

- * It is not necessary true that round-tripping an ActorScript _type_ (i.e. exporting as IDL and importing it again) preserves any relation.
-For example, round-tripping a record with particular field names may result in a tuple, or the other way around.

- * It is not necessary true that all ActorScript types can be exported (e.g. mutable arrays), nor that every IDL type is the export of some ActorScript type (e.g. `int8`).
+ * The type export mapping is not total (there are ActorScript type that cannot be exported, such as mutable arrays), not surjective (there are IDL types that cannot be reached, such as `int8`) and not injective (there are different ActorScript types that map to the same IDL type, e.g. tuples and objects).

  * When exporting an ActorScript type to an IDL type, not all IDL values may be accepted. (e.g. `Char` is exported as `text`, but not all `text` values